Sean Flynn (photojournalist): Entertainment career

-Flynn became bored with acting, and he went to Africa in late 1964 to try his hand at being a guide for safaris and big-game hunting.
+His movies did well in European markets, yet Flynn became bored with acting, and he went to Africa in late 1964 to try his hand at being a guide for safaris and big-game hunting.
 He also spent time as a game warden in Kenya.
-In the latter part of 1965, Flynn needed money, so he made two Spaghetti Westerns in Spain and Italy that were released in 1966: Sette Magnifiche Pistole (Seven Guns for Timothy) and Dos Pistolas Gemelas {Sharp-Shooting Twin Sisters) co-starring the Spanish twin performers Pili and Mili.
+In the latter part of 1965, Flynn needed money, so he made two Spaghetti Westerns in Spain and Italy that were released in 1966: Sette Magnifiche Pistole (Seven Guns for Timothy) and Dos Pistolas Gemelas (Sharp-Shooting Twin Sisters) co-starring the Spanish twin performers Pili and Mili.
 In the summer of 1966, Flynn went to Singapore to star in his eighth and final film, the French–Italian action film Cinq Gars Pour Singapour (1967; released in 1968 as Five Ashore in Singapore).

 Photojournalism career

 Vietnam

 Flynn arrived in South Vietnam in January 1966 as a freelance photojournalist, first for the French magazine Paris Match, then for Time Life, and finally for United Press International (UPI).
 Flynn's photos were soon published around the world.
 He made a name for himself as one of a group of high-risk photojournalists which included Dana Stone, Tim Page, Henri Huet, John Steinbeck IV, Perry Deane Young, Nik Wheeler, and Chas Gerretsen, who would do anything to get the best pictures, even go into combat.
 In March 1966, Flynn was wounded in the knee while in the field.

-In April, Flynn was on patrol with some Green Berets and Nung mercenaries when they were ambushed by the Viet Cong.
+In April 1966, Flynn was on patrol with some Green Berets and Nung mercenaries when they were ambushed by the Viet Cong.
 Flynn was carrying an M-16 rifle at the time and had to fight his way out along with the other soldiers.
 "I thought not only me but all of us were greased."
 Flynn had been given the rifle by the Green Berets and been under fire with them before.

 In June 1966, Flynn left Vietnam long enough to star in his last movie.
 Based on the 1959 novel Cinq Gars Pour Singapour by Jean Bruce, the film was shot in Paris and Singapore and was tentatively called OSS 117 Goes to Singapore, but was released as Cinq Gars Pour Singapour (Five Ashore in Singapore).
 He soon returned to Vietnam.

 In November 1966, Flynn was credited with saving an Australian platoon from decimation by a mine by identifying the mine while photographing the troops near Vũng Tàu.
 He made a parachute jump with the 1st Brigade, 101st Airborne Division the following month.